Frequently asked questions

 Do I have to report minor cases of misconduct?

 Reporting keeps things fair for everyone.
 According to the Academic Calendar, anything deemed to be academic misconduct must be reported.
-The decision is not whether to report academic misconduct or not, the instructor’s role is to determine whether a certain incident constitutes academic misconduct or not.
-Should an instructor need help or advice around the thresholds between learning moments and academic misconduct, they should contact their department.
+Te instructor’s role is usually to determine whether a certain incident constitutes academic misconduct or a learning moment.

 How can I report?